Pseudominolia nedyma

 Pseudominolia nedyma is a species of sea snail, a marine gastropod mollusk in the family Trochidae, the top snails.

 Description

 The length of the shell varies between 3.5 mm and 5.5 mm.
 The wide and deeply umbilicate shell has a depressed-conical shape.
 The color is highly variable.
-The spire is gradate, with five whorls with a dense spiral sculpture.
+The spire is gradated, with five whorls with a dense spiral sculpture.
 It contains gray longitudinal flames of different shapes.
 The body whorl increases rapidly in size.
 It is regularly spirally sulcated and longitudinally crossed with dark spots.
 At the periphery it is rotund-angulate.
 The base of the shell contains concentric costae.
 The aperture is round.
 The lip is simple.

 Distribution

 This species occurs in the Persian Gulf (off Bandar Abbas), the Red Sea (in abundant quantities) and in the Mediterranean Sea.